lbl-camera/fvGP/README.md

 ## Credits

-This package uses the hgdl package of David Perryman and Marcus Noack.
+This package uses the HGDL package of David Perryman and Marcus Noack, which is based on the [HGDN](https://www.sciencedirect.com/science/article/pii/S037704271730225X) algorithm by Noack and Funke.